Classical Ciphers

 Each plaintext and ciphertext block is represented as a m×1 column vector:

-The block transformation is driven by a key K, a m×m square matrix:
+The block transformation is driven by the key K, a m×m square matrix:

 Encryption and decryption functions are defined as: